floating-ui/floating-ui/.github/PULL_REQUEST_TEMPLATE.md

 2. Add any relevant tests to cover the code you have changed and/or added.

-3. If you change the public API, update the Typescript definitions accordingly: https://github.com/FezVrasta/popper.js/blob/master/packages/popper/index.d.ts (mention @giladgray for help if needed)
+3. If you change the public API, try to update the Typescript definitions accordingly: https://github.com/FezVrasta/popper.js/blob/master/packages/popper/index.d.ts This is not required but will help a lot.
+Mention @giladgray for help as needed.
 -->